devolo/cockpit_open_frontend/README.md

 ### Tips
 * To ensure Flutter is setup correctly, you can run the `$ flutter doctor` command in Terminal or Command Prompt.
 * To ensure that you have enabled desktop support for your device, run the `$ flutter devices` command in Terminal or Command Prompt.
+* For flutter, desktop support must be added separately for each platform. (see: https://docs.flutter.dev/desktop#set-up) Foe example for Linux: flutter config --enable-linux-desktop

 ## Building and Running the App